THECALLR/sdk-nodejs/README.md

 Or get sources from Github

+## Authenticating for older SDK versions 1.x
+* Please see the documentation [here](#authentication-for-older-versions) for how to authenticate using older `1.x` versions of the SDK.

 ## Different methods of authentication

 When you initialise the callr api object with your chosen authentication method, you can also pass in any options like the following: